frontendpatterns/frontendpatterns.dev/src/content/patterns/critical-asset-preload.md

 ## Solution

-Apply the Critical Asset Preload pattern by instructing browsers to prioritize loading essential resources for faster initial renders, and reinforce it with concise examples or tests.
+Instruct browsers to prioritize loading essential resources for faster initial renders.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.